fathzer-games/jchess-uci/README.md

 ## TODO
 * Verify the engine is protected against strange client behavior (like changing the position during a go request).
 * Implement support for pondering.
-* Replace UCI class description by a link to the README.